mara/mara-schema/README.md

 customers_data_set.exclude_path(['Order', 'Customer'])
 ```

 This means that the customer of the first order of a customer will not be part of the customers data set.
-Similarly, it is possible limit the list attributes from a linked entity:
+Similarly, it is possible to limit the list of attributes from a linked entity:

 ```python
 order_items_data_set.include_attributes(['Order', 'Customer', 'Order'], ['Order date'])